etternagame/etterna/Docs/Building.md

 ### CLI Project Generation

-Both configuration and generation stages automatically happen one after the other on CMake.
+Both configuration and generation stages automatically happen one after the other when using the CLI.
 Start by creating a folder to hold all the output object files, usually called `build`, within the root of the project.

 ```bash